SCLBD/BackdoorBench/README.md

 ### ❗ This is v1 of BackdoorBench.
 For v2, please refer to [link](https://github.com/SCLBD/BackdoorBench).
 In our new version, we provide more backdoor attack and defense methods, and more detailed documentation.

-### ❗ Important update: We have corrected the code for Label Consistent Attack in v2, and script for Label Consistent Attack method has been removed from this branch.
+### ❗ Important update: We have corrected the code for Label Consistent Attack in v1 also now.

 <!---
 ## [Overview](#overview)